 Students with cognitive or motor skill disabilities have the option to work at their own pace or take lessons when it is convenient for them.
 For example, if a student with dyslexia is having a difficult time reading assigned textbook chapters, they can choose to listen to it instead with an option like audio textbook versions.

 A major benefit of online learning is the ability for students to attend classes from anywhere.
 This means students in rural areas no longer waste time driving long distances or riding the bus to get to school.
 Or, students who need to work to support themselves through school also have an easier time fitting both class and work schedules into their lives.

 This also applies to adult learners that may be juggling responsibilities such as children, work, home management, and more.
 With busy schedules, it might not be possible to make time for an in-person class.
 Beyond the time to commute, busy adults might need to be on standby for their children – something that is much harder to do when they’re in a physical classroom.

+The flexibility of online classes has a huge benefit for mental health.
 It’s been proven that job autonomy leads to mental well-being in employees.
 For full-time students, schooling is much like a job that takes at least 40 hours of the week.
-Having the autonomy to choose when and where they attend class can help mitigate common mental health issues such as depression (18.4% of college students) anxiety (23.6%), and stress (34.5%).
-Better mental health leads to happier to students – definitely something to strive for!
+Having the autonomy to choose when and where they attend class can help mitigate common mental health issues such as depression, anxiety, and stress.
+Better mental health leads to happier students – which is definitely something teachers, parents, and students alike should all strive for!

 Even if you’re learning something that isn’t necessarily culture or country-specific, learning with people from different backgrounds can lend fascinating perspectives and discussion to the topic.
 With so many courses implementing learning communities, it’s easier than ever to connect with fellow students and hear different points of view.